 The EPA has estimated that there are several hundred thousand brownfields sites around the United States, many of which are inhibiting neighborhood and community revitalization.
 The National Brownfields Training Conference is designed to bring all affected stakeholders together to seek out solutions, strategies, and redevelopment options for moving more of these abandoned properties back into productive use.

 A partnership between the U.S. EPA and ICMA has developed the National Brownfields Training Conference into the premier international forum focused on redeveloping America’s brownfields properties and promoting environmental revitalization and economic redevelopment.
-In its 16-year history, the conference has grown from a relatively low-key event to become the hub of information sharing and networking for a wide variety of topics related to sustainability.
+In the 17-year-old partnership, the conference has grown from a relatively low-key event to become the hub of information sharing and networking for a wide variety of topics related to sustainability.
 Specifically, ICMA has managed the conference's educational program consisting of more than 125 educational sessions, mobile workshops, Poster Gallery, and Economic Redevelopment Forum.

-The conference is also a premier stop for the private sector as many events including a vibrant exhibit hall and other transactional activities are catered towards companies doing the business of brownfields cleanup and redevelopment.
-The exhibit hall will feature upwards of 150 booths housing federal agencies, engineering firms, developers, environmental cleanup companies, legal and financial expertise, nonprofits, and other types of organizations.
+The conference is also a premier stop for the private sector with a vibrant exhibit hall and other transactional activities that are catered towards companies doing the business of brownfields cleanup and redevelopment.
+The exhibit hall will feature federal agencies, engineering firms, developers, environmental cleanup companies, legal and financial expertise, nonprofits, and other types of organizations.

 - Resources in the Brownfields topic area, which include documents, publications, articles, blog posts, and other projects.